 Resultingly, acts of self-defense which are also defined as attacks in the jus in bello sense must not only ensure that the force employed is not excessive with regard to the goal of abating or repelling the attack, but they must not also cause excessive civilian losses.
 Indeed, where the two disciplines are concurrently applicable, IHL provides the lex specialis that must be looked to in the first instance when assessing the lawfulness (or not) of a target.
-This is supported by the ICJ, which has routinely declared that a state acting in self-defense must only attack “legitimate lawful targets” (this latter term reflecting those military objectives identifie above).
+This is supported by the ICJ, which has routinely declared that a state acting in self-defense must only attack “legitimate lawful targets” (this latter term reflecting those military objectives identified above).
 This rules’ legal basis is actually unclear, though arguably it is somewhat of a moot point because state practice typically follows suit.
 Nevertheless, given that this matter has already received considerable scholarly analysis, the present authors do not see a need to pursue this discussion further for the sake of the present article.

-Instead, the most relevant approach to consider and support here that of “concurrent application” as identified by Green and Water’s.
-This is, not least, because in conformity with the ICJ judgements regarding target selection, the principle of concurrent that all relevant jus ad bellum, and jus in bello principles are applied, to all targeting decisions, at all times.
+Instead, the most relevant approach to consider and support here is that of “concurrent application” as identified by Green and Water’s.
+This is, not least, because in conformity with the ICJ judgements regarding target selection, the principle of concurrent application ensures that all relevant jus ad bellum, and jus in bello principles are applied, to all targeting decisions, at all times.
 This will be the case regardless of the lex specialis, or the existence of any “grey areas” in which one of the two legal disciplines does not appear to apply.
 The following graphic is intended to represent the principle,

+[X] [A] [B] [Y]

+ad bellum targeting restrictions

+[C] [D]

+In bello targeting restrictions

 Figure 2: The Principle of Concurrent Application.

-It should perhaps be firmly noted that IHL does not place a restriction upon of threats of force – at least against lawful combatant.
+It should perhaps be firmly noted that IHL does not place a restriction upon the use of threats of force – at least against lawful combatants.
 Indeed, the warning “put down your weapon or I’ll shoot”, is arguably a humanitarianly preferable request – even if is not a necessary one.
-Combatants are prevented from using behavior towards the civilian population, though in law these are generally limited to acts which are intended to spread terror.
-IHL also prevents an armed force from starving civilians, or from targeting or rendering an object useless that is vital to the civilian populations survivalnoting these Article 54(2) restrictions do not apply if the objects contained therein are being used by an adverse party.
+Combatants are prevented from using threatening behavior towards the civilian population, though in law these are generally limited to acts which are intended to spread terror.
+IHL also prevents an armed force from starving civilians, or from targeting or rendering an object useless that is vital to the civilian populations survival—noting these Article 54(2) restrictions do not apply if the objects contained therein are being used by an adverse party.
 However, even where they are being used for military purposes, the constant care obligation seeks to ensure that those responsible for planning or deciding upon attacks shall, for example, do everything feasible to avoid causing civilian harms.

 For a wider discussion regarding the constant care obligation, the duty to take precautions in attack, and the use of EAI in armed-conflict, the authors respectfully invite the reader to peruse a previous article by the current authors.
-However, one pertinent notion that is discussed there, and one which is of distinct relevance to the present discussion, is that commanders may be required to use an AI or EAI system if it can be identified as a means or method of attack that offers the greatest method of protectithe civilian population.
+However, one pertinent notion that is discussed there, and one which is of distinct relevance to the present discussion, is that commanders may be required to use an AI or EAI system if it can be identified as a means or method of attack that offers the greatest method of protecting the civilian population.
 Nevertheless, while the previous discussion is based entirely in the jus in bello, the principle of concurrent application would also transpose it into realm of self-defense, because “feasible precautions” are an implicit factor of any proportionality assessment.